Published in PEOPLES DAILY | 9 January 2024

 The unfortunate slogan, “Duk kan da ba hayaki kuttu ne,” meaning “a head without smoke is a dumb head,” is the catalyst for this writing.
 This phrase, originating from a once brilliant, friendly, and well-groomed individual born into privilege, now leads a misguided life due to drug addiction.
 My younger brother’s acquaintance, Rabo, known for his obedience and decency, shocked me last week when I encountered him in chains, transformed into a seemingly deranged state.
 When questioned about his situation, he responded, “Hajiya, Duk kan da ba hayaki kuttu ne.”
 This incident, along with similar cases in our communities, evoked tears.
 The metaphorical expression “a keg of gunpowder” aptly describes the highly volatile and explosive nature of the prevalent issue of drug abuse in our localities.
 Assessing the number of drug addicts in households within our vicinity reveals a critical situation demanding urgent intervention.
 Consequently, our locality, state, Nigeria, and even Africa at large stand precariously on a metaphorical keg of gunpowder due to the escalating challenges of drug use and abuse.

-A substance qualifies as a drug if it alters a person’s physical, mental, emotional, or behavioral state.
-Drug addiction also referred to as substance use disorder, occurs when an individual loses the ability to control their use of drugs or medications, regardless of their legality.
+A substance qualifies as a drug if it alters a person’s physical, mental, emotional, or behavioural state.
+Drug addiction, also referred to as substance use disorder, occurs when an individual loses the ability to control their use of drugs or medications, regardless of their legality.
 Examples of substances falling under this classification include alcohol, marijuana, and nicotine.
 Individuals experiencing addiction may persist in drug use even when it leads to harm.

 Contrary to common perception, drug addiction is not a disease but rather a psychological disorder that drives individuals to use substances excessively.
 Despite being aware of the harm these drugs inflict on their bodies, individuals find themselves unable to resist the urge to consume more.
 The addiction often commences with a modest quantity but progressively intensifies over time, turning the person into a captive of the drugs, unable to function without them.
 Desperation might lead to actions such as stealing money or even resorting to selling one’s body to acquire drugs.